jrfnl/clearPHP/rules/no-unused-property.md

 It is recommended to check that properties are used more than once in their class of definition.

 ## Rule Details

-This rule is aimed at eliminating unused variables or arguments.
+This rule is aimed at eliminating unused properties.

 The following patterns are considered warnings: